 Minutes of July 18, 2017; Motion by Schoenherr to approve with changes was seconded and passed 5-0.
 In Item C. third line, remove “after reviewing several months of EMS billings she feels” and “are not there for the ambulance”.
 Add “that revenues from AccuMed EMS billings are not being received.
 Efforts to fix run transmissions still on-going”

 Correspondence, etc. Master Plan Update meetings will be held here at the CSB with Planner Chris Grobbel to explain the update process.
 The first meeting is August 23rd at 6:00 PM and the second meeting will be September 9th at 9:00 AM.
-The DNR will be holding an Open House here at the CSB August 17th from 5:00-8:00 PM regarding a Torch Lake Boat launch.
+The DNR will be holding an Open House here at the CSB August 17th from 5:00-8:00 PM regarding a proposed Torch Lake Boat launch.

 Agenda Content: Motion by Martel to approve was seconded and passed 5-0.